dherault/arccode/README.md

 # Arccode

-A role-playing game for developers.
+## What is it

+Arccode is a role-playing game for developers.
+It works with a VSCode extension that collects the keywords you code (such as `let` or `function`) to turn them into XP and level ups!

 ## Motivation